dynup/kpatch/README.md

   replacement function, just like any other kernel module function.
 The oops message will also show the taint flag (currently `TAINT_USER`).
 - **kdump/crash**: Yes.
 Replacement functions are normal functions, so crash will have no issues.
-[TODO: create patch module debuginfo symbols and crash warning message]
-- **ftrace**: Yes, see previous question.
+- **ftrace**: Yes, but certain uses of ftrace which involve opening the `/sys/kernel/debug/tracing/trace` file or using `trace-cmd record` can result in a tiny window of time where a patch gets temporarily disabled.
+Therefore it's a good idea to avoid using ftrace on a patched system until this issue is resolved.
 - **systemtap/kprobes**: Some incompatibilities exist.
   - If you setup a kprobe module at the beginning of a function before loading a kpatch module, and they both affect the same function, kprobes "wins"